sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

 Step 3 : Create a Dataset
 =========================

 In this step, create a dataset over customers housing data.
-Creating a Dataset allows us to define it once and use it various workflows.
+Creating a Dataset allows us to define it once and use it with various workflows.

 The steps involved in creating a dataset are: